Mateodioev/telegram-bot-handler/README.md

 }
 ```

-Or can use this sintax
+Or can use this syntax
 ```php
 use Mateodioev\TgHandler\Events\Types\MessageEvent;
 use Mateodioev\TgHandler\Filters\{FilterCollection, FilterMessageChat, FilterMessageRegex};